threefoldtech/home/contribution/development_process.md

 - A product can link to another product too which then links to the component!
 - A product can link to a 3rd party product; also there specify the used version nrs

-## Component Project (on repo level)

-Generally only **1** github repo, there can be **exceptional** cases where 1 component spans multiple repos but this is the exception.
-Normally it means its just more than 1 component.

-The used swimlanes:

-- ```Backlog```
-    - Stakeholder or project owner suggests a feature/story/bug to be resolved in this release
-- ```Accepted```
-    - The project owner accepts the item, the issue will be worked on and he commits to solve within the release
-    - Once accepted = then escalation is needed if it can not be done in time
-- ```In progress```
-    - The issue is being worked on
-- ```Blocked```
-    - We are using the Kanban way of thinking - something in this swimlane needs to be resolved asap, can be e.g. a question
-    - Means issue cannot be completed, attention from e.g. stakeholders is needed
-- ```Verification```        : work is being verified
-    - The team delivered the feature/bug/story
-    - Stakeholders need to agree that the issue has been resolved appropriately
-    - Project owner can never go from 'Verification' to 'Done' without approval from stakeholders (often represented by QA team)
-- ```Done```
-    - Everyone agreed (project owner and stakeholders) agreed that the issue was done ok

-> exception only: when component is more than 1 repo, make the project on account level, in any other case its in the repo.

 Example: